 This is probably the most popular myth.
 Typically, we tend to believe that if our computer is lagging, it must be something to do with a virus.
-We usually forget or don’t pay attention to the other potential causes.
+We usually forget or do not pay attention to the other potential causes.
 If you have several programs open, or unused programs sitting in the disk drive and chewing up memory, this could be causing the computer to run slow.
-It can also be due to a hardware issue that hasn’t been dealt with, or the existence of add-ons and plug-ins that we barely use but haven’t removed.
-It makes sense to be wary of viruses, don’t panic before checking out other potential causes.
+It can also be due to a hardware issue that has not been dealt with, or the existence of add-ons and plug-ins that we rarely use but have not removed.
+It makes sense to be wary of viruses, do not panic before checking out other potential causes.

-Myth 2 – It’s important to regularly de-fragment your drives.
+Myth 2: It is important to regularly defragment your drives

-Myth 3 – Turning off the computer every day isn’t good for it.
+Myth 3: Turning off the computer every day is not good for it

-There’s no real reason why not.
-There are more convenient choices, like setting your computer to hibernate at night, or putting it to sleep to let it rest while it’s not in use, but there’s no harm in shutting it down completely.
+There is no real reason why not.
+There are more convenient choices, like setting your computer to hibernate at night, or putting it to sleep to let it rest while it is not in use, but there is no harm in shutting it down completely.
 In fact, shutting it down offers you better security, stopping hackers from gaining easy access into your system and network.
 This can also increase your device’s lifespan.

-Myth 4 – If you delete files from the hard drive, it’s gone forever.
+Myth 4: If you delete files from the hard drive, it is gone forever

 This simply is not true.
-Even though it looks like the data isn’t there anymore, it is still recoverable.
-Merely removing it from the memory of the computer doesn’t erase it 100%.
+Even though it looks like the data is not there anymore, it is still recoverable.
+Merely removing it from the memory of the computer does not erase it 100%.
 If you have sensitive information that has to be completely cleared permanently, you must